 Interested in staying up-to-date on COVID-19’s impact across sectors?
 Visit our Coronavirus Impact Tracker for daily updates pulled from earnings calls, press releases, 8ks, and more.

-Telecom infrastructure is not only enabling facetime calls, zoom meetings, and instagram scrolling, but also telehealth visits, pop-up hospitals, and testing centers.
-Now, national and local governments are seeing why 5G matters: time and speed.
+Telecom infrastructure is not only enabling facetime calls, zoom meetings, and Instagram scrolling, but also telehealth visits, pop-up hospitals, and testing centers.
+Now, national and local governments see why 5G matters: time and speed.
 Every second saved seeing a patient, or delivering x-ray results, translates to increased capacity for healthcare systems.
-Will 5G’s new support role in the pandemic hasten it’s adoption or will it continue to be a pipe dream?
+So will 5G’s new support role in the pandemic hasten its adoption, or will it continue to be a pipe dream?
 See our takeaways from market chatter below:

-- 1&1 Drillisch, a major european telecom provider, has delayed construction of their 5G mobile networks
+- 1&1 Drillisch, a primary European telecom provider, has delayed the construction of their 5G mobile networks

 - 5G spectrum auctions have been delayed in Austria, France, Spain, Portugal, and the United States

 - 3GPP, the global body that prepares protocols for wireless technologies, is delaying the establishment of 5G standards